scottvr/retree/README.md

-### a recent attempt to use it shows I broke something in the python version.
+###~~a recent attempt to use it shows I broke something in the python version.~~

-the pure bash and vscode extension are still working.
+the pure bashi, python, and vscode extension versions are all working.

 # retree - inverse tree utility